 If feeling like royalty is part of your thrill, then this area may be for you.
 The great thing about the VIP lounge is that it’s separate and hidden.
 So, when you’re in the common areas, you don’t have the impression you’re being watched by high society.
 However, the VIP lounge seemed to attract a more mature crowd.

-I do love luxury, and hope to increase my VIP experience.
-We have noticed our popularity among the older crowd; perhaps on our next visit, a nice, sophisticated couple will invite us behind that red, satin curtain for an evening of champagne and other indulgences…
+I do love luxury, and hope to gain some VIP experience in the future.
+James and I have noticed our popularity among the older crowd.
+Perhaps on our next visit, a nice, sophisticated couple will invite us behind that red, satin curtain for an evening of champagne and other indulgences…

 If you cross the dancefloor and beyond, you will pass through a low-lit corridor, where you’ll find the bathroom and a manned locker room.
 Darkness draws you through a doorway and into the back of the Trapeze.
 As you give in to your curiosity, tv screens of humans making love will entice you further.
 A bar sits to your left, overseeing faux-leather booths lining the opposite wall.
 You won’t stop there.
 Naked bodies walk slowly towards and past you.
 A pool table adds levity to the dusky ambiance.

-They play with each other’s humour, feelings, hearts and other organs.
+They play with each other’s humour, feelings, hearts, among other things.
 Men in towels and women draped in lace, silk, or nothing at all.
 Nudity or lingerie required.
 Into the depths of this place we found a room that puritanicals would describe as hell…

 All that survives there is pleasure.